Shub2384/blocklypy-vscode/README.md

 This project is rooted on the work of Song-Pei Du [dusongpei](https://github.com/dsp05/pybricks-vscode) and on the work of the [Pybricks authors](https://github.com/pybricks), Laurens Valk and David Lechner.

+Many thanks for the HubOS [documentation](https://lego.github.io/spike-prime-docs) to the LEGO® group.

 ## License